Student Consumer Information and Student Right To Know

 Students who do not meet their financial obligations may be subject to, but not limited to:

-- Being administratively withdrawn from course(s) which shall include loss of any tuition and fees paid and the permanent loss of all credits and/or grades for the term in which the withdrawal occurs;
+- Administratively withdrawn from course(s) including loss of any tuition and fees paid and the permanent loss of all credits and/or grades for the term in which the withdrawal occurs;

 - Withholding a certificate, diploma, or degree; and

-- Prohibiting subsequent registrations until debt is paid.
+- Prohibiting subsequent registrations until debt is paid in full.

 Students who stop attending their courses during the term must formally withdraw by either dropping their courses through myLakerLink or by submitting a drop form with the Student First Stop Center.
 Refunds are computed from the date of the formal withdrawal, not from the date the student stopped attending.